attractivechaos/kann/README.md

 ## Introduction

-KANN is a standalone 4-file library in C for constructing and training small to medium artificial neural networks such as [multi-layer perceptrons][mlp], [convolutional neural networks][cnn], [recurrent neural networks][rnn] (including [LSTM][lstm] and [GRU][gru]).
-It implements graph-based reverse-mode [automatic differentiation][ad] and allows to build topologically complex neural networks with recurrence, shared weights and multiple inputs/outputs/costs (e.g. [variational autoencoder][vae]).
-KANN is flexible, portable, small and fairly efficient for its size.
-It can be used in research to experiment non-standard models or in production to deploy not-so-large neural networks with no extra dependencies other than the standard C library.
+KANN is a standalone and lightweight library in C for constructing and training small to medium artificial neural networks such as [multi-layer perceptrons][mlp], [convolutional neural networks][cnn], [recurrent neural networks][rnn] (including [LSTM][lstm] and [GRU][gru]).
+It implements graph-based reverse-mode [automatic differentiation][ad] and allows to build topologically complex neural networks with recurrence, shared weights and multiple inputs/outputs/costs (e.g. with [variational autoencoder][vae]).
+In comparison to mainstream deep learning frameworks such as [TensorFlow][tf], KANN is not as scalable, but it is almost as flexible, has a much smaller code base and only depends on the standard C library.
+In comparison to other lightweight frameworks such as [tiny-dnn][td], KANN is still smaller, more efficient and much more versatile, supporting RNN, VAE and non-standard neural networks that often lack in these lightweight frameworks.

+KANN could be potentially useful when you want to experiment small to medium neural networks in C/C++, to deploy no-so-large models without worrying about [dependency hell][dh], or to learn the internals of deep learning libraries.

 ### Features